sushanthreddy29/SMS_Spam_Detection/README.md

 F1-score: Compare F1-scores to gauge overall effectiveness.

-**Conclusion:
+Conclusion
-**This project offers a complete pipeline for tackling SMS spam detection—from data preparation to model comparison.
+This project offers a complete pipeline for tackling SMS spam detection—from data preparation to model comparison.
 It serves as a hands-on guide for anyone interested in exploring text classification techniques and deploying spam filters using machine learning.